 When the yield point is exceeded, its surface is plastically deformed by the cold flowing of sub-surface material.
 This results in a mirror-like finish as well as a tough, work-hardened surface.
 The process will also produce load-carrying characteristics that are superior to those of an abrasively polished surface.

 Some of the leading burnishing machine models are specifically designed to burnish external or internal surfaces.
 However, some models may be adjusted to burnish both the internal and external surfaces.
 These machines will come in handy in any metal or woodworking workshop.

 The price of a burnishing machine varies from one model to another and mainly depends on the power, features, and capabilities as well as its make and model.
 On the affordable range, you can get a great burnishing machine below the $ 170 price point.

 Most of the hand-held burnishing machines are priced anywhere between $190 and $350 apiece.
 However, the cost of the heavy-duty industrial models can be as high as $1,200 per unit.

 Comparing the Best Burnishing Machines

-For more than 100 years, Porter-Cable has been manufacturing and servicing quality power tools for the professional woodworker and tradesman.
-Just as is the case with other tools by this manufacturer, this Porter-Cable burnishing machine is engineered to deliver high-quality, professional results at a great
+For more than 100 years, Porter-Cable has been manufacturing and servicing quality power tools for professional woodworkers and tradesmen.
+Just as is the case with other tools by this manufacturer, this Porter-Cable burnishing machine is engineered to deliver high-quality, professional results at a great value.

 The burnishing machine primarily serves as a restorer tool, but may also be used for several other applications.
 For instance, it may b used for almost any application that requires the use of any powerful hand tool.
 Although it is a hand tool, this model may also be mounted on a benchtop for enhanced precision and easier operation.